 Inna Rozentsvit, M.D., PhD, MBA, MSciEd is a neurologist and neurorehabilitation specialist, trained in psychoanalysis and psychotherapy, with extensive experience in brain trauma, autoimmune neurological and neuropsychiatric conditions.

-She is a founder of the Neurorecovery Solutions, a non-profit organization which helps neurologically impaired and their caregivers in their often heart-breaking journey to well-being. (www.neurorecoverysolutions.com)
+She is a founder of the Neurorecovery Solutions, Inc., a non-profit organization which helps neurologically impaired and their caregivers in their often heart-breaking journey to well-being. (www.neurorecoverysolutions.com)

-Dr. Rozentsvit is a scientific faculty member and an administrator of the ORI.
-Her initiative “Support Mental Health Education” on Facebook (Cause # 361700) was well-received by many mental health professionals, students, and even patients.
-Her course on Neurobiology for Psychoanalysts and Psychotherapists at the ORI includes important for all mental health professionals topics: Neurobiology of Self; Neurochemistry of emotions; Neurological disorders (Parkinson’s disease, stroke, and Multiple Sclerosis) in the eyes of a psychotherapist; Neurobiology of psychosomatic illness; Neuroscience of anger and violence; and others.
-Many of these topics are included in her book “Neurobiology is Destiny: A Guide to Brain-Mind-Soul Matters,” which was designed for non-scientists and mental health professionals (will be published in 2013).
+Dr. Rozentsvit is the scientific faculty member, programs director, and administrator of the Object Relations Institute for Psychoanalysis and Psychotherapy (ORI, www.orinyc.org) in NYC.
+Her initiative “Support Mental Health Education” on ORI’s Facebook was well-received by many mental health professionals, students, and even patients.
+Her course on Neurobiology for Psychoanalysts and Psychotherapists and the Parent-Child Development Program at the ORI include important for all mental health professionals topics: Neurobiology of Self; Neurochemistry of Emotions; Attachment Theory/ Love before First Sight; Neurological Disorders (Parkinson’s disease, stroke, and multiple sclerosis) through the Eyes of a Psychotherapist; Neurobiology of Psychosomatic Illness; Neuroscience of Anger and Violence; and others.
+Many of these topics are included in her forthcoming book, Neurobiology is Destiny: A Guide to Brain-Mind-Soul-Body Matters, which was designed for non-scientists and mental health professionals (will be published in 2022).